 Planning to go boating for the summer holidays?
-Before obtaining a boat licence, buying a boat and perfecting your destination, take some time to review these safe boating guidelines:
+Review these safe boating guidelines first.

-- Book on a one day boat licence course delivered by an approved training provider using qualified maritime trainers.
-This will give you the best chance of gaining essential knowledge, rules and skills you need to keep your vessel, yourself, family and friends safe.
+- Get training from qualified maritime trainers.
+This will give you the best chance of gaining essential knowledge, rules and skills you need to keep your boat, yourself, family and friends safe.

 - Ensure you have the required in-date, safety equipment aboard your vessel.
 Know how to use it and where it is stowed.